jbittel/django-mama-cas/docs/getting-started.rst

 Templates
 ~~~~~~~~~

-django-mama-cas comes with a basic template implementing standard username and
+django-mama-cas comes with a basic login template implementing standard
-password authentication.
-It will work as provided, but is intended to be
+username and password authentication.
+It will work as provided, but can also
-extended or replaced according to your needs.
+be extended or replaced according to your needs.

+If you are returning custom user attributes, you may also need to change the
+validation XML template to return the attributes in the correct format.

 Read the :ref:`template documentation <templates>` for more information on the
 included templates and customization.